Nov 21, 2024

 • Complete a Howard College/SWCD application, including residency information, and submit high school transcript; GED certificate, if applicable; and all college transcripts.

 • Determine your TSI (Texas Success Initiative) status and schedule an assessment if required.
 All Howard College/SWCD students, unless exempt or TSI waived, must take the state approved test for TSI before enrolling at Howard College/SWCD.
-Results of this test will not be a condition of admission, but will be used for placement purposes.
+Results of this test will not be a condition of admission but will be used for placement purposes.
 See the College Readiness section of the catalog for additional information.

 • Meet with an advisor to select classes.